 DOs & DON'Ts

-• Table manners, a few tips if you are invited for dinner : don't come too early, don't eat too much of the first course, don't leave food on your plate, speak lightly (and avoid money and religion...), don't say "Bon appêtit" (it has become a little ridiculous), etc... (more tips on wine, bread and cheese).
+• Table manners, a few tips if you are invited for dinner : don't come too early, don't eat too much of the first course, try everything and do not leave food on your plate, speak lightly (avoiding money and religion...) and enjoy a discussion showing "culture générale", don't say "Bon appêtit" (it has become a little ridiculous), don't bore people with your "allergies" (it is very rude not to eat what you are served), etc... (more tips on wine etiquette, bread and cheese etiquette).
 For more details, read "Don't Eat Your Soup With a Fork", an anthology of faux-pas !
-Read specific DOs and DONTs about cheese, wine and bread.
+Read specific DOs and DONTs about cheese, wine and bread, and read my colum about"the ugly American eater

 • Driving manners : you may insult other drivers : it is part of the game, do not drive too slowly, you may bump (gently!) other cars while parking, do not remain on the left lane on expressways and do not take lanes too seriously in town, etc...
 See more on driving.

-• Bureaucratic manners : try to make the bureaucrat interested in your case, as a challenge to his/her ideal of "service public", never invoke common sense, play by the rules : bring all the papers required, etc..., do not threaten, do not say "I pay taxes therefore... etc...", don't say "in my country, we don't need that..."
+• Bureaucratic manners : try to make the bureaucrat interested in your case, as a challenge to his/her ideal of "service public", let him think that your case is interesting and need somebody special to treat it, BUT : never invoke common sense, play by the rules (bring all the papers required, etc...), do not threaten, do not say "I pay taxes therefore... etc...", don't say "in my country, we don't need that..."

 • DON'T be a prey for pickpockets : Americans are very vulnerable.
 Read a few NONOs.